clementpiat/Nutrition-web-app/README.md

 # Nutrition web application 🥐

-Small web application to calculate, control, and record my food consumption.
+Small web application to calculate, control, and record food consumption.

 The API uses Node.js and Typescript, and is connected to a Mongodb database.
 The Front is built with React.js.